YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 - Inside trigger menthod, use **`invoke()`** method(eg: **`trigger_name.invoke()`**) to trigger callback.
 - Select the **`+`** icon to add a slot for a callback
 - Select the `UnityEngine.Object` you wish to receive the callback (You can use the object selector for this)
-- Select the function(inside that object) you wish to be called
+- Select the function(inside that object) you wish to be called, the function/method should be **`public`**, otherwise you can't search it in inspector.
-- You can add more than one callback for the event.
+- You can add **more than one callback** for the event.
 - other game object, in its script subscribe and unscribe to the event listener.
 - **`void OnEnable()`** or other **`OnEventName`** method to subcribe the event.
 - **`void OnDisable()`** or other **`OnEventName`** method to unsubscribe the event.